Last Updated: Aug 24, 2018 Views: 87

-An article by George McCauley says "Removing the cores from the ribs of the disk and cleaning its surface is accomplished with a sharp-edged bar and a sandblast and presents no great problem; except, of course, great care must be exercised, if a bar is used, that the glass be not struck too severely.
+Hello!
+Thank you for your question.
+Dr. George McCauley, who designed and supervised the casting of the 200-inch mirror, explains, "Removing the cores from the ribs of the disk and cleaning its surface is accomplished with a sharp-edged bar and a sandblast and presents no great problem; except, of course, great care must be exercised, if a bar is used, that the glass be not struck too severely.
 Removing the cores with a bar must be classed more as work than as a problem.
-The sandblast works slower, with more dust, but easier, and is ideal for cleaning the entire surface that has been in contact with the mold.
-(Bulletin of The American Ceramic Society, v.
-14, no. 9, Sept.
-1935)
+The sandblast works slower, with more dust, but easier, and is ideal for cleaning the entire surface that has been in contact with the mold (McCauley, George V. "Some engineering problems encountered in making a 200 inch telescope disk."
+Bulletin of The American Ceramic Society 14, no. 9, Sept.
+1935, 300-322).